AnvithaTShashidhar/Caesar-Cipher/README.md

 ## 📊 Results

-The brute force feature successfully cracks any Caesar Cipher in at most 25 attempts — exposing the fundamental weakness of single-key substitution ciphers.

-This highlights why modern encryption standards like **AES** use keys with billions of possibilities, making brute force attacks computationally impossible.
+Caesar Cipher can be cracked in at most **25 attempts** — making brute force trivially easy.
+This contrasts sharply with modern encryption like **AES**, where the number of possible keys makes brute force computationally impossible.

+Building this made that difference real and tangible.

+---

+## 🔮 What's Next

+- **Frequency Analysis** — automatically detect the shift by finding the most frequent letter and mapping it to 'E', the most common letter in English
+- Connecting cryptography concepts to **Data Science and pattern recognition**

 ---